Posted by Drew Melendy on Dec 7, 2018 2:42:39 PM

 After determining the basics, you can pick and choose which additional features you want, bringing light to the full scope of the project.
 The more complex these features are, the more expensive the project will be.

-Once the designing process is done, the development process begins.
+Once the designing process is done, the development can begin.
 This process will make up the largest part of the entire mobile app building process.
 During this time, developers will code all features.

 Another survey by Clutch revealed that most participants spent anywhere from $5,000 - $10,000 on this stage.